Guide to Study Abroad Programs

 Architects, designers and patrons of international scope are important collaborators to each Europe Studio program.
 On-site visits of significant projects, interviews with and presentations by well-known professionals, and participation with important international exhibitions of art and culture are indispensable resources provided by each program.
 Emphasis will continue to focus on human settlement documentation and design opportunities developed through student interests and individual areas of research in architecture and the allied arts.
 Courses in Design, History/Theory and Culture Study are offered each semester (check particular offerings and faculty each term).

-Each fall semester and each spring semester, approximately 16 undergraduate and graduate students from the School of Architecture + Design are in residence at the Steger Center for International Scholarship.
+Each fall semester and each spring semester, approximately 16 undergraduate and graduate students from the Schools of Architecture and Design are in residence at the Steger Center for International Scholarship.

 The two-week Summer Interior Design Study Abroad program is based in Florence, Italy, with trips to other sites in the region.
 Students will learn about the architectural history of the area and will be engaged in sketching the places visited.
 The program is open to all A+D majors.

-Open to rising fourth-year landscape architecture and architecture students as well as others interested in the design of built environments.
+Open to rising fourth-year design students as well as others interested in the design of built environments.
 This program is hosted through the landscape architecture program.

 A wide variety of individual international exchange programs place students in foreign academic settings.
 Virginia Tech has developed a number of bi-lateral exchange agreements with foreign universities with schools of architecture across the globe.

-For example, the School of Architecture + Design has a long-standing exchange agreement with the Accademia di architettura in Mendrisio, Switzerland, widely regarded as one of Europe’s and the world’s foremost schools of architecture.
+For example, the Architecture program has a long-standing exchange agreement with the Accademia di architettura in Mendrisio, Switzerland, widely regarded as one of Europe’s and the world’s foremost schools of architecture.
 Studios, or ateliers, are taught by renowned architects.
 Lectures and critiques by distinguished visiting architects, a full complement of outstanding courses, and a top-level student body combine to make study at the Accademia an unparalleled experience.